MikeKravchenko/MikeKravchenko/README.md

-### Hi there, it's Mike and this my personal profile 👋 Work one is here [mkravchenko-upchain](https://github.com/mkravchenko-upchain)
+### Hi there 👋 It's my personal profile, work one is here [mkravchenko-upchain](https://github.com/mkravchenko-upchain)

 ## I'm a DevOps with ambitions of developer!